smizell/graphablejson-js/README.md

 1. `query` is an array of path items
 1. `latest` is `true` or `false` depending on if you want to get __latest value

+It relies on async generators for returning results.
+These values can be iterated over and resolved like with any async generator.
+Using `await` is always required because there may be links in the document to follow.

 ```js
 const { queries } = require('moveablejson')